modelscope/agentscope/docs/ROADMAP.md

 3. AgentScope Studio

- - 🚧 Refactor the AgentScope Workstation with React.
+ - ✅ Refactor the AgentScope Workstation with React.
- - 📝 Refactor the AgentScope Dashboard with React.
+ - ✅ Refactor the AgentScope Dashboard with React.
-   - Support websocket re-connection.
+   - ✅ Support websocket re-connection.
-   - Support displaying token usage.
+   - ✅ Support displaying token usage.
-   - Support displaying real-time memory of agents.
+   - ❌ ~~Support displaying real-time memory of agents.~~
+ - 🚧 A Copilot-like application in AgentScope Studio.

 4. RAG